Create an AWS connection

 • In Settings Settings > Collect and capture > Cloud and virtualization > AWS (Preview), the new AWS connection is Healthy.

-• In AWS, the CloudFormation stacks are all in CREATE_COMPLETE status.
+• In the AWS CloudFormation console, the CloudFormation stacks are in CREATE_COMPLETE status.

 What's next?

-• Head over to Clouds Clouds and AWS resources with telemetry should start to appear shortly.
+• Go to Clouds Clouds.
+AWS resources with telemetry should start to appear shortly.

-• Access our new launchpad that helps you get started with the new AWS Platform Monitoring.
+• Access our new launchpad to help you get started with the new AWS Platform Monitoring.

 Troubleshooting

 Make sure that your Dynatrace IAM user has the proper permission scopes to create and manage a connection.
-See the Create the Dynatrace IAM baseline section for more details.
+For details, see the Create the Dynatrace IAM baseline section.

-If your CloudFormation deployment fails, it's often related to lack of AWS IAM permissions, AWS Service limits being hit, or Service Control Policies configured in your AWS Organization.
-You can run our troubleshooting helper script to find out the root cause:
+If your CloudFormation deployment fails, it's often related to a lack of AWS IAM permissions, AWS Service limits being reached, or Service Control Policies configured in your AWS Organizations.

 1. Open AWS CloudShell in the AWS Management Console.